-John DelaneyJohn Delaney recently retired after 35 years in the Department of Rare Books and Special Collections of Princeton University Library, where he was head of manuscripts processing and then, for the last 15 years, curator of historic maps.
-He has writte a number of works on cartography, including Strait Through: Magellan to Cook and the Pacific; First X, Then Y, Now Z: An Introduction to Landmark Thematic Maps; and Nova Caesarea: A Cartographic Record of the Garden State, 1666-1888.
+John DelaneyJohn Delaney retired after 35 years in the Dept. of Rare Books and Special Collections of Princeton University Library, where he was head of manuscripts processing and then, for his last 15 years, curator of historic maps.
+He has written a number of orks on cartography, including Strait Through: Magellan to Cook and the Pacific, First X, Then Y, Now Z: An Introduction to Landmark Thematic Maps, and Nova Caesarea: A Cartographic Record of the Garden State, 1666-1888.
 These have extensive website versions.
 He has written poems for most of his life, and, in the 1970s, he attended the Writing Program of Syracuse University, where his mentors were poets W. D. Snodgrass and Philip Booth.
 No doubt, in subtle ways, they have bookended his approach to poems.
-John has traveled widely, preferring remote, natural settings, and is addicted to kayaking and hiking.
+His poetic publications include Waypoints (2017), a collection of place poems, Twenty Questions (2019), a chapbook, Delicate Arch (2022), poems and photographs of national parks and monuments, Galápagos (2023), a collaborative work of his son Andrew's photographs and his poems, Nile (2024), poems and photographs about Egypt, and Filing Order: Sonnets (2025).
+He lives in Port Townsend, WA.
 Read More Read Less

 An OTP has been sent to your Registered Email Id: